 - a.
 The DUT may discard any untagged frame larger than the maxUntaggedFrameSize of 1518 bytes.
 The limit for received MAC frames should be 1518, 1522, or 2000.
 In addition, if the DUT accepts a frame exceeding 2000 bytes, the CRC value should not be checked, thus oversized frames with CRC errors should be handled in an identical fashion as oversized frames with valid CRC values.
 In addition, if the DUT was observed to accept both the frame with the valid and the frame with the invalid CRC further investigate the frame size at which this behavior starts.
-It must start at size 1519, 1523, or 2001 and must also be the same as found in all frame types.
-The DUT may optionally log the test frames as frameTooLong errors. - b.
+It must start at size 1519, 1523, or 2001 and must also be the same as found in all frame types. - b.
 The DUT may discard any tagged frame larger than the maxUntaggedFramesSize and the qTagPrefixSize combined (1522 bytes).
 The limit for received MAC frames should be 1518, 1522, or 2000.
 In addition, if the DUT accepts a frame exceeding 2000 bytes, the CRC value should not be checked, thus oversized frames with CRC errors should be handled in an identical fashion as oversized frames with valid CRC values.
 In addition, if the DUT was observed to accept both the frame with the valid and the frame with the invalid CRC further investigate the frame size at which this behavior starts.
-It must start at size 1519, 1523, or 2001 and must also be the same as found in all frame types.
-DUT may optionally log the test frames as frameTooLong errors. - c.
+It must start at size 1519, 1523, or 2001 and must also be the same as found in all frame types - c.
 The DUT should discard any frame, including envelope frames, exceeding 2000 bytes in length.
 The limit for received MAC frames should be 1518, 1522, or 2000.
 In addition, if the DUT accepts a frame exceeding 2000 bytes, the CRC value should not be checked, thus oversized frames with CRC errors should be handled in an identical fashion as oversized frames with valid CRC values.
 In addition, if the DUT was observed to accept both the frame with the valid and the frame with the invalid CRC further investigate the frame size at which this behavior starts.
-It must start at size 1519, 1523, or 2001 and must also be the same as found in all frame types.
-The DUT may optionally log the test frames as frameTooLong errors. - d.
+It must start at size 1519, 1523, or 2001 and must also be the same as found in all frame types. - d.
 MAC Control frames are specified to be 64 bytes in length.
-The DUT may truncate oversized MAC Control frames, however if this truncation occurs, for frames larger than 1518, 1522, or 2000 bytes in length, the MAC should handle frames with invalid CRC values the same as frames with valid CRC values. - e.
+If the DUT chooses to truncate and accept MAC Control frames greater than 64 bytes in length, this acceptance should occur for frames up to and including maxFrameSizeLimit.
+The limit for received MAC Control frames should be 1518, 1522, or 2000 and should be the same as found for the other frame types.
+In addition, if the DUT accepts a frame exceeding 2000 bytes, the CRC value should not be checked, thus oversized frames with CRC errors should be handled in an identical fashion as oversized frames with valid CRC values.
+In addition, if the DUT was observed to accept both the frame with the valid and the frame with the invalid CRC further investigate the frame size at which this behavior starts.
+It must start at size 1519, 1523, or 2001 and must also be the same as found in all frame types. - e.
 The reception of test frames should not affect the reception of valid frames preceding or following the test frame.